gabriel-piangers/amazon-with-react/README.md

 ## 🚀 What I Learned
 Through this project, I gained experience with:
-✔️ React components, state management, and `useEffect` hooks
+✔️ React components, state management, and `useEffect` and `useReducer` hooks
 ✔️ API requests with `fetch()`, async/await, and Promises
 ✔️ Handling and structuring data effectively
 ✔️ Responsive styling with Tailwind CSS